batermj/data_sciences_campaign/DataSets/README.md

 | :-- | :-- | :-- | :-- |
 | 31 | pybk031master | Python Visualization |

-## Datasets used for Data Mining Courses
+## References of Awesome Datasets used for Data Mining Courses

 | No. | Path | Description | Original Link |
 | :--- | :--- | :--- | :--- |